Global citizen education and the SDG challenge!

-Bilingual secondary schools in the Netherlands must comply with the standards from the European Platform and the Ministry of Education regarding European and International Orientation (Global citizenship).
+Bilingual secondary schools in the Netherland must cope with the standards from the European Platform and the ministry of education regarding European and International Orientation (Global citizenship).
 Teachers and pupils also feel the need to acquire the intercultural competencies based on a global mindset.
 The sustainable development goals help us to get theory into practice!

-The bilingual department of the vwo domain of the Porta Mosana College (PMC) is a pre-academic track for pupils between 12 and 18 years who are planning to go to university after their graduation.
+The bilingual department of the pre-U stream (vwo) of the Porta Mosana College (PMC) is a pre-academic track for pupils between 12 and 18 years who are planning to go to university after their graduation.
 The bilingual department (tto) is leading in innovation within Porta Mosana College.
 Leading pedagogy is based on growth mindset (C.Dweck) and the Building Learning Power concept (G.Claxton) aiming at optimizing student learning outcomes.
 Leading education goals also focus on the development of a Global Citizen Education using the SDG’s as a learning platform.
 This is a set of intercultural competencies enabling young academics to adapt to the needs of a world of diversity.